scality/metalk8s/docs/installation/introduction.rst

 .. note::

-   This image depicts the architecture deployed with this Quickstart guide.
+   This image depicts the architecture deployed with this installation guide.

    .. image:: img/architecture.png
       :width: 100%